Life coach for men

 In the summer of 1994, I was at Marine Corps Recruit Depot (MCRD), San Diego.
 A 12 - week boot camp to take a civilian and make him into a Marine.
 I was embarking on a dream that I had for years.
-I recall, back in those days they would call Marines who graduated from MCRD, San Diego, "Hollywood Marines" because the real Marines came from Parris Island.
+I recall, back in those days they would call Marines who graduated from Marine Corps Recruit Depot, San Diego "Hollywood Marines" because the real Marines came from Parris Island.
 I'm sure the saying is still being used today.

 I was a young eighteen-year-old going through some tough training and getting into the best conditioning of my life, both mentally and physically.
 Everything was go, go, go!

 During the first phase of boot camp, every recruit would go through a swim qualification.
 Part of the swim qualification consisted of jumping off a diving board into a swimming pool with full gear on.
 Remember, this was 1994 and we were wearing BDU's and thick leather boots.

 Many Marines were lost during WWII due to drownings.
 In effort to never have this happen again, the Marine Corps initiated the Marine Corps Water Survival Training Program.
 Passing this is a requirement to graduate.

 In addition, the point of the swim qual was to gain confidence in water, since the Marine Corps is part of the Navy.
 The drill instructors taught us step-by-step how to swim with all of our equipment.
 If anyone panics, they will sink fast, and they will not be saved until they're about to drown.
 Of course, there were some recruits that panicked.
 Luckily, they would have an opportunity to try again in third phase.